datastructures-js/datastructures-js.github.io/index.md

 ```

 # extend
-There are sometimes domain-specific use cases for data structures that require either a tweak or additional functionality.
-Data structures here are implemented as a base general purpose classes in ES6.
 You can always use any of these classes to override or extend the functionality in your own code.

 ## Example